qvieth/myarchive/archive.md

 # archive

+August, Friday 13, 2021

+I'm currently reading the book : "Style, Basics of Clarity and Grace by Joseph M. Williams".
+I found some big idea in the book :  by writing more clearly, you will understand more clearly;  seperating drafting and revising when writing is a could save you from paralyzing yourself.

+When think about whatever note I wrote in the past year, mostly they are just copy and paste (or type); and although I already reorganize this notebook like 4 or 5 times, the amount of information is getting out of control.
+The writing style in this notebook is really hard to read, based on the tree style writting I invented.

+I think I should seperate information into notebooks, and should make new notebook every 6 months or a year(so that information are easier to be recalled as now I have a chronologic organization of books.)

+Woking on 2nd notebook, I have to pay my mind of writing style and how I understand the topics that I'm writing.

+Just realized how suck my thought was when i reading whatever i'm writing right now.

+For fuck sake these writing is so cringy, i should really work more on the writting stuff.

+---

+## Summary about this notebook

+- Ideas are organized in modules.
+- You can find the modules in the [portal](portal) link
 - **TECHNIQUES OF ALGORITHM DESIGN AND ANALYSIS**
 - [x] theory of computation - comeback after done maths
 - numerical vs symbolic work - computing - model?
 - finish geometry, trigonometry then comeback to calculus, linear algebra, statistics, algorithms & data structure

+---

 - study linear algebra -> calculus -> statistics
 - why you want to study math? - i use math for reasoning, for learning faster, making sense and remembering longer